7 Barriers to Organizational Change (And How to Overcome Them)

 For a successful change initiative, you need to earn buy-in from both top management and entry-level employees.

-6. Change Fatigue
+6. Change fatigue

 More often than not, organizations have multiple change projects in the implementation stage at one time.
 When change occurs in an organization simultaneously, it overwhelms the employees.
-This results in change fatigue.
+This results in change fatigue

 Change fatigue manifests in burnout, apathy, and frustration – all of which result in lower employee engagement and productivity.
 Prioritization of change management is the key to deal with this barrier to change.

-7. Lack of Governance
+7. Lack of governance

 Investment in change is expensive, and this barrier to change can be costly to your organization.
 For any transformational change; you need to have a clear line of sight governance to manage the change from both a micro and macro level.